bdunderscore/modular-avatar/docs~/docs/reference/parameters.md

 Either way, after creating the parameter, click the chevron next to the new parameter to expand the detailed view.
 There, you can set the parameter type (which controls whether the parameter is synced), and other attributes of the parameter.

-### PhysBones and Contacts

-MA Parameters can rename parameters used by VRChat PhysBone components and Contact Receivers.
-For PhysBones, enter the prefix (the value in the "Parameter" field of the VRC Phys Bone component) as the parameter name, and click the "Is PhysBone Prefix" option.
-This will be automatically set if you add it via the "Unregistered Parameters" section.

-### Expression Parameters

-Set the "Parameter type" field to register the parameter in the VRC Expressions Parameters list.
-This will sync the parameter over the network, and allow for it to be used in the expressions menu and in OSC.
-If you don't need the parameter to be synced, click "Local Only".

 ### Nesting